EricMbouwe/Ruby-Linter/README.md

 ```

 ### Installing
-- clone the project locally
+- Clone the project locally

 - In your terminal, change directory to the root of the project run `cd Ruby-capstone-project`